mikeroyal/Linux-Guide/README.md

  Ungoogled-Chromium
 </p>

 [Vivaldi](https://vivaldi.com/) is a fast, private and secure web browser for PC, Mac and mobile.
 It comes with built-in features like Notes, Screen Capture, Image Properties and (a lot) more.
+Please note that Vivaldi is proprietary and not open source.

 <p align="center">
  <img src="https://user-images.githubusercontent.com/45159366/158266396-25f48ceb-9868-4d8f-80a3-30bbd0bbf092.png">